dalibo/temboard/CONTRIBUTING.md

 repository](https://hub.docker.com/r/dalibo/temboard) and Dalibo Labs YUM and APT repositories.

 For the tooling, you need Git 1.8+, a recent setuptools with wheel.
-For distribution packaging, see ad-hoc documentation in `ui/packaging/`.

 To release a new version:

-- Move to ui/ directory.
 - Checkout release branch (like v2).
 - Choose the next version according to [PEP 440] (https://www.python.org/dev/peps/pep-0440/#version-scheme).
+- Update `ui/temboardui/version.py`, and `agent/temboardagent/version.py`
-- Update `temboardui/version.py`, without committing.
+  without committing.
 - Generate and push commit and tag with `make release`.
 - Push Python egg to PyPI using `make upload`.
 - Build and upload RPM package with `make -C packaging/rpm all push`.